Last Updated on

-Slow travel is about being present, taking your time, enjoy the process, minimizing environmental impacts and immersing in local cultures.
+Slow travelling is about being present, taking your time, enjoy the process, minimizing environmental impacts and immersing in local cultures.

 You will experience many benefits while you slow travel.
 Some of these include:

-When you are slow travelling through a new city, you may be staying in accommodation for more extended periods of time.
+When you are slow travelling through a new city, you are staying in accommodation for more extended periods of time.
 This means you may be selecting an accommodation that is more likely to feel like a home than a hotel.

 And if you stay in a place where you have access to a kitchen, you can save a bit more money by making your own meals and supporting the local economy by buying food from local markets.

-Furthermore, if you are staying for more extended periods of time, you may be spending less money on the actual transportation whether it is a plane or train ticket or other transportation costs.
+Furthermore, if you are staying for more extended periods of time, you may be spending less money on transportation whether it is a plane or train ticket or other transportation costs.